-In this section we focus on three projects that were set up in response to very particular types of criminal network, each of which comes with its unique set of challenges.
+Our Organized Crime unit also runs a number of projects which focus on specific types of criminal networks, each of which comes with its unique set of challenges.